Weidmüller Launches u-OS system at PACK EXPO

-At PACK EXPO Las Vegas, Weidmüller, a computer software company, launched its latest in automation, the u-OS innovative operating system for automation product.
+At PACK EXPO Las Vegas, Weidmüller, a smart industrial connectivity and automation company, launched its latest in automation, the u-OS innovative operating system for automation product.
 The system is designed for original equipment manufacturers (OEMs) in the conveyance, food and beverage, and oil and gas industries.

 The u-OS can fill multiple functions.
 At the show, a PLC controller was running the operating system to demonstrate how Weidmüller customers could have the flexibility to load the kind of applications they want into their system so that it’s all containerized and dockerized.